kindista/kindista/src/group-implementation-notes.md

   - anyone can ask to join; admins can invite people to join and  approve/deny membership requests
   - by invitation only

-- privacy dialog for offers, requests, and gratitudes
+- privacy dialog for offers, requests
-  - new slot in results struct for privacy
-  - in search, add an unless clause before calculating search rank
+  - cancel button for inventory items

 - email templates
   - group membership invitation